yuxqiu/UCL-Programming-Tutor-2022/weeks/week15/notes.md

   - Provide an intermediate language stage for compilation
   - Bridge the gap between the high level of a programming language and the low level of a real machine
   - Simplifies the presentation and teaching of the principles of programming language implementations
-  - The introduction of layers of abstraction increases maintainability and portability and it allows for design-by-contract
+  - The introduction of layers of abstraction increases maintainability and portability, and it allows for design-by-contract
-  - Abstract machines have been successful for the design of implementations of languages that do not ﬁt the “Von-Neumann computer” well
+  - Abstract machines have been successful for the design of implementations of languages that do not fit the “von Neumann computer” well
   - Facilitate to prove the correctness of code generation, program analyses and transformations